 Ruth Reichl was born into food.
 She just wouldn’t realize it until she grew up.

-Tender at the Bone is about how Ruth grew up, while Garlic and Sapphires was much more about Ruth later in life, although several flasbacks where there to help you understand her relationship with her mother.
+Tender at the Bone is about how Ruth grew up, while Garlic and Sapphires were much more about Ruth later in life, although several flashbacks were there to help you understand her relationship with her mother.

 Now I really understand that relationship.
 If you thought your mother was weird in any way, meet Ruth’s mom.
-Later on in the book you realize there’s more than just an eccentric personality going on, but you’d think that poor Ruth had a starving childhood.
-Eating things way past their expiration date, or just down right disgusting, Ruth’s mom was just too eccentric for the kitchen.
+Later on in the book, you realize there’s more than just an eccentric personality going on, but you’d think that poor Ruth had a starving child.
+Eating things way past their expiration date, or just downright disgusting, Ruth’s mom was just too eccentric for the kitchen.

 Childhood is not a complete struggle for Ruth.
 She complains about how her mother dropped her off at a French boarding school for girls when she was in middle school, leaving her there for months in a place she hated, but it was actually a blessing in disguise, not only teaching Ruth how to speak French but opening her up to a new world of food she had never experienced.
 While I’m sure that I would be just as upset if this happened to me, it really helped shaped Ruth’s future career.